hackethereum/hackethereum/README.md

 - **5000 eth** - The Hackethereum team will create, deploy and run an Ethereum fork on which the **HacKoin** funds are recovered and available for withdrawal by **HacKoin** token holders.
 - **Above 50000 eth** - We will use half of all funds raised in an attempt to <strike>bribe</strike> convince members of the core team and prominent community members into adopting our fork as the default in all official and unofficial Ethereum clients.

-We have some other fun plans Hackethereum that we will announce in due course.
+We have some other fun plans for Hackethereum that we will announce in due course.

 Follow our twitter account [@hackethereum](https://twitter.com/hackethereum) to stay up to date with the latest news and activities.